oven-sh/bun/README.md

 The `bun-create` section of `package.json` is automatically removed from the `package.json` on disk.
 This lets you add create-only steps without waiting for an extra package to install.

-There are currently two options:
+There are currently three options:

 - `postinstall`
 - `preinstall`
+- `start` (customize the displayed start command)

 They can be an array of strings or one string.
 An array of steps will be executed in order.